-We moved to a new house in the summer of 1989 — for practical reasons — on a long weekend at the end of August.
+We moved to our new home in the summer of 1989 — for practical reasons — on a long weekend at the end of August.
 It was the same weekend that the Pan-European Picnic took place on the border of Austria and Hungary.
 After more than 40 years of division by the Iron Curtain, the two countries opened up their borders (for a few hours), letting people pass freely, and allowing East German refugees to flee to West Germany through Austria.
 The event was crucial to the Revolutions of 1989, leading to the lifting of the Iron Curtain and the reunification of Germany three months later.
 The only difference I noticed then was that my school was closer to our new home.

 Looking at the photograph through a microscopic magnifier, I can clearly see distinguishable clouds of colours, dye clouds of cyans, magentas, yellows; cluttered groups of grains. (...)